ekourkchi/cropNet/README.md

      - `forecast_ET.py` is the forecasting routine that leverages GPR+PSO methology to model the ETo and Rainfall time-series.
 The prototype of this code is also available in the [Jupyter Notebook](https://github.com/ekourkchi/Weather_research/blob/master/HOBO_GPR_PSO.ipynb) format, with more human readable comments.
 3. Python flask code to launch the API
    - `api_server.sh` starts setting up the API service when the server boots up
      - `api_server.py` is the main python code that uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) package to handle the API requests.
-On each API call, the latest evaluated forecasts are queried from the database and the outputs are organized in the *JSON* format
+On each API call, the latest evaluated forecasts are queried from the database and the outputs are organized in a *JSON* structure

 ## Jupyter Notebook (an implementation in Python) <a name="notebook"></a>